VA Disability Glossary – Key Terms Every Veteran Should Know

 No hearing is held

-Often for veterans who have new and relevant evidence to strengthen their case that wasn’t part of the original record, but does not need a hearing
+Available for veterans who have additional evidence to strengthen their case which was not part of the original record, but do not need a hearing

 Veterans request a hearing before a Veterans Law Judge and can submit new evidence within 90 days after the hearing